hauerdie/z-turn-board-hdmi-out/linux_example/README.md

 In Block Design, open the axis_subset_converter_0 and change 'TDATA Remap String' to tdata[23:16],tdata[15:8],tdata[7:0]

+Check the default constatns in the v_tc_0 oject if it is set to 1080p and change if not.

 Generate Bitstream and export to SDK (don't forget to include bitstream).

 ##### Create a new FSBL Project in the SDK.